 - Dylan Moore (not pictured) – Dylan has assisted in our healthcare training classes.
 He is a client at Itineris and has helped shape our upcoming recreation events that will focus on an adult audience.
 Dylan’s input has helped narrow our event focus.

-Techtronic Industries (TTi) is a fast-growing world leader in Power Tools and Accessories, Hand Tools, Outdoor Power Equipment, and Floor Care and Appliances.
-Featuring brands like MILWAUKEE, RYOBI, and HOOVER, they are recognized worldwide for their deep heritage, superior quality, outstanding performance and compelling innovation.
-For over 10 years TTi has supported PFA through generous sponsorship and product donation.
+Techtronic Industries (TTI) is a fast growing world leader in power tools, outdoor products, accessories, hand tools and storage for the DIY, professional, and industrial users.
+Featuring brands like MILWAUKEE, RYOBI, and HOOVER, they are recognized worldwide for their relentless focus on advancing cordless technology and innovative product solutions.
+For over ten years TTi has supported PFA through generous sponsorship and product donation.
 TTI products have enhanced nearly every special event PFA has hosted this past decade, providing auction items, raffle packages and tournament prizes.
-Their commitment to PFA’s success has brought PFA resources to all corners of the state while bringing smiles to event attendees who get to bring their incredible products home.
+Their commitment to PFA’s success and generous spirit have brought PFA resources to all corners of the state while bringing smiles to event attendees who get to bring their incredible products home.

 In Memory of: